Any Fin for Love Excerpt

 “She is not under my skin.”
 No sooner did the words leave his mouth than two sparkling blue eyes appeared in front of him.
 And immediately shot sparks.

 Dougah laughed again.
 “You need a woman, ma jeune garde.”

 “Your Coast Guard is making you hard, Gage.
 Maybe is time to quit.
 Stop chasing all those drug dealers.”

 “If I didn’t chase all those drug dealers, you would be dead right now.
 I saved your ass, if you’ll remember.”

 “True enough.
 You catch all those Colombians sneaking in from the Gulf and keep us all safe.”

 Gage stiffened at the angered tone.
 “I’m sorry, Dougah.
 I’m mad, and I’m taking it out on you.”

-“Yes, you are, and you should listen to Dougah.
-I’m the one who talked you into going to Loon, Alabama, when your Captain made you take a week off after your last mission.
+“Yes, you are.
+You should listen to Dougah.
+I’m the one who talked you into going to Loon, Alabama, when your captain made you take a week off after your last mission.
 You were going to stay in Grand Isle.
 I even send you in my best boat with a box of tackle to go with those new rods you bought.
 You should be relaxing.”

 “Is much better for you to be there fishing than to stay here and worry about your Coast Guard duties.”

 “You’re right, and I would.”